 Questions: Please use Ed Discussion, not email.
 [Ed Discussion has an option for private questions, but please use public for most questions so other people can benefit.]

 For personal matters only, jrs@berkeley.edu

 Discussion sections (Tue & Wed):

 Attend any section.
 [We'll put up a list on Ed Discussion.]
 [We might have a few advanced sections, including research discussion or exam problem preparation.]
 Sections start Tuesday.
 [Next week.]

-[Enrollment: 703 students max.
-452 waitlisted.
+[Enrollment: 736 students max.
+349 waitlisted.
 Expecting many drops.
 EECS grads have highest priority; CD/DS undergrads second; non-EECS grads third; a few concurrent enrollment students will be admitted.]
 [Textbooks: Available free online.
 Linked from class web page.]

-Prerequisites

-Vector calculus: Math 53 [or another vector calculus course] Linear algebra: Math 54, Math 110, or EE 16A+16B [or another linear algebra course] Probability: CS 70, EECS 126, or Stat 134 [or another probability course] Plentiful programming experience [TAs have no obligation to look at your code.]
-NOT CS 188

-Grading: 189

-40% 7 Homeworks.
-Late policy: 5 slip days total 20% Midterm: TBA, 6:30-8:30 PM 40% Final Exam: Friday, May 10, 3-6 PM

-Grading: 289A

-40% HW 20% Midterm 20% Final 20% Project

-Cheating

-- Discussion of HW problems is encouraged.
-Showing other students small amounts of code is okay. - All homeworks, including programming, must be written individually. - We will actively check for plagiarism. - Typical penalty is a large NEGATIVE score, but I reserve right to give an instant F for even one violation, and will always give an F for two.

-[Last time I taught CS 61B, we had to punish roughly 100 people for cheating.
-It was very painful.
-Please don't put me through that again.]
+Prerequisites Vector calculus: Math 53 [or another vector calculus course] Linear algebra: Math 54, Math 110, or EE 16A+16B [or another linear algebra course] Probability: CS 70, EECS 126, or Stat 134 [or another probability course] Plentiful programming experience [TAs have no obligation to look at your code.]
+NOT CS 188 Grading: 189 40% 7 Homeworks.
+Late policy: 5 slip days total20% Midterm: Monday, March 17, 7:00-9:00 PM40% Final Exam: Friday, May 16, 3-6 PM (not on Berkeley time) Grading: 289A 40% HW 20% Midterm 20% Final 20% Project Cheating - Discussion of HW problems is encouraged.
+Showing other students small amounts of code is okay. - All homeworks, including programming, must be written individually. - All code must be typed by you.
+Do not use LLMs, Autopilot, or chatbots to autocomplete or write code, nor to answer math problems. - You may use LLMs or chatbots to help debugging or understanding, but you MUST include a complete transcript of the conversation in an appendix at the end of your homework. - We will actively check for plagiarism. - Typical penalty is a large NEGATIVE score, but I reserve right to give an instant F for even one violation, and will always give an F for two.
+[Last year, we had to punish 12 people for cheating.
+It was not fun.
+Please don't make me do it again.]
+CORE MATERIAL - Finding patterns in data; using them to make predictions. - Models and statistics help us understand patterns. - Optimization algorithms "learn" the patterns.

-CORE MATERIAL

-- Finding patterns in data; using them to make predictions. - Models and statistics help us understand patterns. - Optimization algorithms "learn" the patterns.